Like-minded on the world stage, bonded by historic people-to-people links.

 Enterprise Ireland aims to increase Irish exports to the Indo-Pacific by 50 per cent by 2020.
 With our network of free trade agreements across the region, Australia can be a trusted conduit for Irish companies looking to expand their horizons.

-Irish investment in Australia (as at 2017) was valued at $23.8 billion, including in aerospace, agribusiness, business services and pharmaceuticals.
+Irish investment in Australia (as at 2018) was valued at $21.8 billion, including in aerospace, agribusiness, business services and pharmaceuticals.
+Major Irish companies represented in Australia include Kingspan, Paddy Power, Glen Dimplex and Coolmore Stud.
 The Australian commercial presence in Ireland covers a wide range of sectors and sizes.
-High-profile Australian businesses in Ireland include Harvey Norman (with over 1,000 local employees), Macquarie Bank, AMP Capital, Flight Centre, and Woodside.
-There is also Australian investment valued at $17 billion (as at 2017), focused on business, financial and mining services, ICT and manufacturing.
-More economic and trade information can be found in the Ireland Country/Economic Fact Sheet.
+High-profile Australian businesses in Ireland include Harvey Norman Ireland, Macquarie Bank, AMP Capital, Link Assets Group, Pepper Money and NIB Insurance.
+There is also Australian investment valued at $15.4 billion (as at 2018), focused on business, financial and mining services, ICT and manufacturing.
+More economic and trade information can be found in Ireland Country/Economic Fact Sheet.

 Through events and programs, the Irish Australian Chamber of Commerce provides members with a network, across Australia and in Dublin, to further business opportunities.